grid-rbx/rev/docs/docs/guide/generating-phrases.md

 ### Amount Of Words

 Now let's say we wanted to have only three words generated?
-Thats's pretty simple, just pass in `3` as the first argument, which is the `num` argument which decides how many words are generated:
+Thats's pretty simple, just pass in `3` as the first argument, which is the `num` argument.

 ```javascript title="index.js"
 const words = rev.generateRandomWords(3);